thunderbiscuit/padawan-wallet/tutorials/README.md

 # Readme
 This file is a 1-to-1 mapping of the tutorials in the app.
 It is meant as an easy way for developers to visualize and consume what is in the tutorials and open PRs for bettering them.

-If you are not confortable opening a PR but have ideas on how to improve the tutorials, please propose changes through a GitHub issue, or join our [Discord channel] and come discuss your ideas there!
+If you are not comfortable opening a PR but have ideas on how to improve the tutorials, please propose changes through a GitHub issue, or join our [Discord channel] and come discuss your ideas there!

-The tutorials are currently capped at an arbitary 5000 characters per.
+The tutorials are currently capped at an arbitrary 5000 characters per.
 This is not a technical requirement of the app but simply a way to keep the tutorials light and quickly digestible.
 Please consider the cap when opening pull requests.
 <br/>

 # Tutorial 1: What is the Bitcoin testnet? — Concept